jadecobra/python_tdd_exercises/source/calculator/calculator_11.rst

       def test_calculations(self):

-the test passes because the `assertIn method`_ of the `unittest.TestCase class`_ checks if the thing on the left is in the :ref:`object<what is a class?>` on the right
+the test passes because the `assertIn method`_ of the `unittest.TestCase class`_ checks if the thing on the left is in the :ref:`object<everything is an object>` on the right

 ----